tangshuang/.hello-type/README.md

-TypeSchema
+TySheMo
 ==========

-An ECMAScript data schema system which based on data type validation.
+An ECMAScript data type/schema system which based on data type validation.

 - [API DOC](./docs)
 - [中文文档](https://www.tangshuang.net/5625.html)

-TypeSchema is a js runtime data schema system, which contains 4 parts: Rule, Type, Schema and Model.
+TySheMo is a js runtime data type/schema system, which contains 4 parts: Rule, Type, Schema and Model.
-You can use TypeSchema to:
+You can use TySheMo to:

 - define your own data type
 - validate data structure